Get Your Auto Dealer Bond Quote

 | Class W | Wholesaler | No | Dealer-to-dealer sales only |

-Complete requirements from the Michigan Department of State for obtaining a Class A, B, or D dealer license.
+Complete requirements from the Michigan Department of State for Class A, B, or D dealer licensing.
 Dealer Manual Chapter 1 (revised April 2025).
+Michigan notaries must carry a separate Michigan notary bond.
+Contractors need a Michigan contractor license bond.

 - Complete Vehicle Dealer License Application Packet with $160 application fee